Topological Kleene Field Theories as a model of computation: Introduction

-It is worth mentioning that Theorem \ref{thm:main-theorem-intro} can be reinterpreted from a categorical perspective, providing a computational analogue of Topological Quantum Field Theories (TQFTs) \cite{witten1988topological,atiyah1988topological,witten1989quantum}.
-A TQFT is a phenomenological modelization of path integrals coming from quantum field theories independent of the underlying metric, in the form of a monoidal symmetric functor $Z: \Bord_n \to \Vect$ from the category of $n$-dimensional bordisms to the category of vector spaces.
-This functor must be seen as attaching to each $(n-1)$-manifold $M$ a vector space $Z(M)$ (the Hilbert space provided by a quantization of a classical system modeled by $M$) and, to each $n$-dimensional bordism $W$ between manifolds $M_1$ and $M_2$, it associates a linear map $Z(W): Z(M_1) \to Z(M_2)$ (the path integral induced by the quantum field theory between the Hilbert spaces of the boundaries).
+Theorem \ref{thm:main-theorem-intro} has several consequences in the theory of dynamical systems.
+For instance, it shows that some problems in dynamics, such as determining whether the flow of a point will reach another point or even if the flow will be trapped, are undecidable due to the halting problem.
+Additionally, Theorem \ref{thm:main-theorem-intro} means that the class of volume-preserving vector fields is Turing complete in the sense that any computable function can be simulated by the flow of a volume-preserving field on a bordism as above.

-Instead, in our context, the assignment $Z_0$ can be seen as a functor of $2$-categories $Z_0: \Bord_3^{\textup{dy}} \to \PF$ between the category of dynamical bordisms, i.e.,\ bordisms with a well-behaved vector field, and the category of partial functions.
-In this language, Theorem \ref{thm:main-theorem-intro} can be equivalently restated as follows.
+It is worth mentioning that Theorem \ref{thm:main-theorem-intro} can be reinterpreted from a categorical perspective, providing a computational analogue of Topological Quantum Field Theories (TQFTs) \cite{witten1988topological,atiyah1988topological,witten1989quantum}, as we shall explore in Section \ref{sec:categorical-interpretation}.
+Recall that TQFTs are a mathematical formulation of quantum field theories independent of the underlying metric purely in terms of category theory by using the category of bordisms.
+In this setting, we show that the reaching function $Z_0$ leads to a functor of $2$-categories between the category of dynamical bordisms and the category of partial functions.
+Due to this parallelism with Topological Quantum Field Theories, we decided to refer to the construction of Theorem \ref{thm:main-theorem-intro} as a \emph{Topological Kleene Field Theory} (TKFT for short).
+Indeed, in his ``Lectures on Computation'', Richard Feynman delves into the algebraic structures underpinning quantum computing, drawing parallels to TQFT.